pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 ### UI Structure

 The UI structure is the beating heart of hncli.
-It makes the terminal handling, the client described just above, the application described below and the separate Components all work together, as demonstrated by its fields (some annotations here):
+It makes the terminal handling, the client described just above, the application described below, and the separate Components all work together as demonstrated by its fields (some annotations here):

 ```rust
 pub struct UserInterface {